Return to Index

 It is also usable for:

-Bracketed text is thus best described as being read by the AI as "Pertinent information but not part of the text."
+Bracketed text is thus best described as being read by the AI as "important information but not part of the text."
 This helps it keep things into memory without trying to continue from them as if they were sentences in the text.
+Note that while ATTG and star rating appears in Memory before the Dinkus you should put at the end of it, all stage directions and context information in brackets should be after the dinkus.

 Punctuation outside of colons is usually only as part of a chapter/work title.

-You can encase only descriptive passages in Injected Text entries if they differ from the usual style of your prose.
+You can encase descriptive passages in Injected Text entries if their style is different from the usual style of your prose.

 Brackets do not notably affect the accuracy of the text - this is Generation Settings at work.